I’ve had a lot of experiences in life. My hope is that I can share some information with you and help make your life a little easier.

 - Diarrhea and constipation

 There may be many different causes for these problems, but have you considered the possibility that a gluten allergy or intolerance could be at the root of the problem?
-If you find that, after reading this list, quite a few of the symptoms seem to apply to you, then perhaps gluten could be the culprit.
+If you find that quite a few of the symptoms on this list seem to apply to you, then perhaps gluten could be the culprit.

 Soft serve, fudge, yogurt parfait without granola, burger patty, grilled chicken patty, McRib patty